peteroupc/html3dutil/doc/MeshBuffer.md

 for each vertex in this mesh buffer, in the order in which those vertices appear.
 * [fromPositions](#MeshBuffer.fromPositions)<br>Creates a new mesh buffer with the given array of vertex positions.
+* [fromPositionsColors](#MeshBuffer.fromPositionsColors)<br>Creates a new mesh buffer with the given array of vertex positions and vertex colors.
 * [fromPositionsNormals](#MeshBuffer.fromPositionsNormals)<br>Creates a new mesh buffer with the given array of vertex positions and vertex normals.
 * [fromPositionsNormalsColors](#MeshBuffer.fromPositionsNormalsColors)<br>Creates a new mesh buffer with the given array of vertex positions,